Koneru Humpy: Career

+She won Silver medal at the Women's World Rapid Chess Championship, scoring 8½/11 the same as 1st place Anastasia Bodnaruk but lost the tiebreak match.

-In December 2024, Humpy won the Women's World Rapid Chess Championship 2024 became the Women's World Rapid Chess Champion for the second time in her career.
+In December 2024, Koneru won the Women's World Rapid Chess Championship 2024, scoring 8.5/11 and became the Women's World Rapid Chess Champion for the second time in her career.

 In July 2025, she defeated Lei Tingjie by 5-3 in the semifinals of the 2025 FIDE Women's World Cup to set up an All-Indian summit clash with 19 year old compatriot Divya Deshmukh.
 Her victory came after two draws in the classical format and a come from behind victory in the tiebreaks by winning three consecutive games after being down 2-3.
 In the final, she lost during tiebreaks, drawing the first game and losing the second, finishing in second place.
 Through winning her semifinal she automatically qualified to the Women's Candidates Tournament 2026.

+On March 22, 2026, she withdrew from the Women's Candidates Tournament, citing safety concerns due to the 2026 Iran war, which saw Iranian drone strikes on Cyprus.
+She was replaced by Anna Muzychuk, who was the highest-finishing player in the FIDE Women's Events 2024-25 who had not already qualified.

+She had disappointing campaigns at Norway Chess 2026 Women, where she finished 6th of 6 players and Cairns Cup 2026 where she finished 8th of 10 players (+0-2=7).